 Moore said over the years he has developed a lot of close relationships with people, including fellow Schult team members, as well as dealers across the region, and he said what helped to make his career successful was developing that level of trust.

-Page 2 of 2 - Moore has been recognized for his commitment to his role through a variety of awards, such as the Eagle Award he received from the South Dakota Manufactured Association in 2010 and his induction into the Minnesota Manu-factured and Modular Home Association Hall of Fame in 2000.
+Moore has been recognized for his commitment to his role through a variety of awards, such as the Eagle Award he received from the South Dakota Manufactured Association in 2010 and his induction into the Minnesota Manu-factured and Modular Home Association Hall of Fame in 2000.

 Moore has also demonstrated a commitment to the community, as an announcer for high school sporting events, such as football, basketball, wrestling and track, as well as his time serving with the Lions Club and as a special helper for Santa Claus, the Easter Bunny and Smiley the Clown.